 A user, ROOTx, logs in as a root user.

 ROOTx creates a new enterprise tenant, ENTa, filling in all the information except the title field with a valid email address.
-(Assertion #1)
+(Assertion #1) (Pass)

 Verify that the verification email is sent out to the indicated email address.
-(Assertion #2)
+(Assertion #2) (Fail.
+No verification email.)

 ROOTx creates a new enterprise tenant, ENTb, filling in all the information except the email address.
 Verify that the system does not allow that.
-(Assertion #3)
+(Assertion #3) (Pass with an error message; '' is not valid Email.)

 ROOTx goes back and fill in the email address field but with an invalid format.
 Verify that the system does not allow that.
-(Assertion #4)
+(Assertion #4) (Pass with an error message; '1234' is not valid Email.)

 ROOTx updates some information about ENTa.
 (Assertion #5).
+(Pass)

 ROOTx creates a new user, ENTaADMIN.
-(Assertion #6)
+(Assertion #6) (Pass)

 Verify that ROOTx can assign an ENTa admin role to ENTaADMIN.
-(Assertion #7)
+(Assertion #7) (Pass)

 ROOTx creates a new user, ENTaUSER.
 Verify that ROOTx can assign an ENTa end user role to ENTaUSER.
-(Assertion #8)
+(Assertion #8) (Pass)

 ROOTx creates a new user, OAGIaDEV, in OAGi tenant.
 Verify that ROOTx can assign an OAGi developer role to OAGIaDEV.
-(Assertion #9)
+(Assertion #9) (Pass)

 ROOTx creates a new user, OAGIaADM, in OAGi tenant.
 Verify that ROOTx can assign an OAGi admin role to OAGIaADM.
-(Assertion #10)
+(Assertion #10) (Pass)

 Verify that ROOTx can revoke roles assigned in previous five steps (if necessary, add other roles to the user first).
-(Assertion #11)
+(Assertion #11) (Pass)

 Root user edits OAGIaADM info.
 Verify that email notification is sent to the affected user.
-(Assertion #12, 14)
+(Assertion #12 (Pass), 14 (Fail.
+No notification email.))

 Root user edits its own info.
 Verify that email notification is sent to the root user.
-(Assertion #13, 14)
+(Assertion #13 (Pass), 14 (Fail.
+No notification email.))

 ROOTx logs out.